AndrasKovacs/pny1-assignment/DepTC.md

 We've seen that in the long term (i. e. with univalence) it might be not feasible to keep coherence.
 Let's review some solutions and factors that might make incoherence more palatable.

-There's a family of types for which coherence is always assured, with any kind of search procedure.
-These are *irrelevant* or *propositional* types:
+There's a family of types for which coherence is always assured, independently from any search procedure.
+These are *irrelevant* or [*propositional*](https://ncatlab.org/nlab/show/mere+proposition) types:

 >**Propositional types** are types that have at most one element up to propositional equality.

-Class instances are just the product of the class methods, so if all methods are propositional, then the type of instances is also propositional - therefore the class is coherent.
+Class instances are just a product of the class methods, so if all methods are propositional, then the type of instances is also propositional - therefore the class is coherent.
 The question is: how many useful classes are propositional?

 Actually, quite a few.
 Often, if we pin down the properties of a class precisely enough it becomes uniquely specified.